Friday, October 23, 2009

 Best Wishes

-Jason Edwards Oct 20, 2009 11:19 AM
+JasonJason Edwards Oct 20, 2009 11:19 AM

 1. Shoot a series of photos (maximum of 5) that tell a story about a place you have visited.
-The judges will be looking for:
+The judges will be looking for:* originality

 * ability to convey a story through photos

-a.
+* excellent technique2.
+Upload your photos (maximum of 5) from this theme to Flickr and;a.
 Use the image captions to tell us about the place you photographed.

 b.
 Numerically number your photos in the title if you wish them to be considered in a particular order.